Even if you’ve just started your website, you’ve likely heard of Google Analytics, but what exactly is Google Analytics?

 - DebugView

-Everything in GA4 is tracked as an event now.
+Everything in Google Analytics is tracked as an event now.
 In the Events section, you will find all the events that have been created for tracking.
 Creating and managing events can be rather complex and would take a whole article to explain.
 Luckily, you can check out Loves Data’s article about events to get started.

 The next section is Conversions.
 The name can be a little misleading as it doesn’t just deal with eCommerce events.
 In GA4 you can set any of your events as conversions.
 This means in your event’s menu, you can toggle an event to be tracked as a conversion.
 You can read more about that here.